tesla809/erc-20-tutorial/README.md

 You can learn [how to revoke unlimited permissions via this article by Bankless](https://newsletter.banklesshq.com/p/how-to-protect-your-ethereum-wallet).
 Additionally, you can check and revoke token approvals via [EtherScan.io](https://etherscan.io/tokenapprovalchecker).

-There are safer ways to implement `approve()`.
-We will go in-depth into this during our Custom ERC-20 token implementation.
+There are things we can do to mitigate this.
+First, there are safer ways to implement `approve()`.
+We will go in-depth into this during our Custom ERC-20 token implementation and discuss [EIP-712](https://eips.ethereum.org/EIPS/eip-712) and [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).
+Additionally, we can do things on the front end to alert the user, which we will cover in our front section.

+For now, let's continue with understanding ERC-20s.

 ##### transferFrom